You are currently viewing Tango Choying Dzong, where Avalokiteshvara revealed himself as “the Wrathful Hayagriva”

 Description of present Tango Monastery Complexes

 Built like a traditional dzong, the Tango Choying Dzong Monastery houses caves and temples.
 One of the most significant features of its architecture is its semicircular outer wall.
-It is a three-storied building, with plenty of statues, paintings, and inscriptions stored inside it.
-There are six significant temples in the monastery, on different floors.
+It is a three-storied building, with six major temples on different floors in the monastery.

 A natural fountain is in the middle of the courtyard opposite the central tower.
 Between the Dzong and the monastery is a Jangchub Chorten or Kudung Chorten built with the ashes of Gyalse Tenzin Rabgye.

-You can also see a large sandalwood tree.
-The tree is a walking stick of Phajo.
+The large sandalwood tree is a walking stick of Phajo.
 Phajo Drugom Zhigpo planted it saying, ‘This will be the center from which the Drukpa Kargyud doctrine will spread’.
 There is Chorten near the cypress trees where Khandro Sonam Peldon died.

 Caves